rickycourtes/accordion/README.md

 ## Usage

-Simple Accordion works with a container element and a set of child cell elements
+Accordion works with a container element and a set of child cell elements

 ``` html
 <div class="accordion">